 What is Autism?

-Autism Spectrum Disorder (ASD) can be diagnosed at any age but is known as a developmental disorder because symptoms typically show up in the first few years of a child’s life.
-Primarily, this disorder affects communication, socialization, and behavior.
-Thus, the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) is used by the American Psychiatric Association (APA) as a guide to diagnosing mental disorders.
+This disorder affects communication, socialization, and behavior.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) is used by the American Psychiatric Association (APA) as a guide to diagnosing mental disorders.
 It explains that people with ASD often have:

 - Limited interests